-- 1. To measure performance; - 2.
-To help individual administrators improve their performance; - 3.
-To assist in making decisions regarding the employment status of individual administrators: - 4.
-To increase the effectiveness and efficiency of administrators acting as members of a team providing for the delivery of educational services; - 5.
-To develop a plan of professional development for the individual administrator; and - 6.
+- 1. To establish expectations for the administrator, department and University; - 2.
+To give the administrator timely feedback on his or her performance; - 3.
+To establish regular communication about administrator workload; - 4.
+To help individual administrators improve their performance; - 5.
+To assist in making decisions regarding the employment status of individual administrators; - 6.
+To increase the effectiveness and efficiency of administrators acting as members of a team providing for the delivery of educational services; - 7.
+To develop a plan of professional development for the individual administrator; and - 8.
 To determine eligibility for merit salary increases, as provided in Article V of this Agreement.